 Table 3-4 summarises the commuting times per person aged 5 years or over to work, school or college for Co.
 Kildare and the Rathmore and Newtown EDs.
-The statistics have been calculated for the Census periods 2016 and 2022.
-It is considered that the vast majority of persons who commute for greater than 3⁄4 of an hour are travelling towards Dublin and the greater Dublin area.
-This was approximately 24% within the Rathmore ED population in 2016 and 20.5% in 2022.
-For the Newtown ED, this was approximately 27.5% in 2016 and 22.4% in 2022.
+The statistics have been calculated for the Census periods 2016 and 2022 for which most recent information is currently available.
+It is considered that the vast majority of persons who commute for a period of greater than 3⁄4 of an hour are travelling towards Dublin and the greater Dublin area.
+This comprised approximately 24% of the working population within the Rathmore ED population in 2016 and 20.5% in 2022.
+For the Newtown ED, the comparative rate of commuting was approximately 27.5% in 2016 and 22.4% in 2022.
 This is higher than commuting times for Co.
 Kildare as a whole during the same period (2016 - 21.6%; 2022 - 20.8%).
 The marginally higher percentage of persons commuting for longer times may indicate a greater proportion of persons travelling towards Dublin and the greater Dublin area.
-It should be noted that a significant number of employees and sub contractors live locally.
+It should be noted that a significant number of employees and sub-contractors currently working within the Applicant's existing operation live locally.